Caribbean·Cuba·Updated May 3, 2026

 What scams target tourists in Trinidad?

-The most frequently reported tourist scams in Trinidad are CUC Currency Confusion Overcharge, Jinetero Cigar Factory Hustle, Playa Ancón Taxi Fare Inflation, with 1 classified as high severity.
+The most frequently reported tourist scams in Trinidad are CUC Currency Confusion Overcharge, Jinetero Cigar Factory Hustle, Playa Ancón Taxi Fare Inflation.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Santo Domingo and Varadero.
+Similar patterns are also documented in Nassau and San Juan.

 Are taxis safe in Trinidad?